 The beach at Weston-super-Mare is sandy and relatively clean.
 There are areas where small rides for children are set up.
-A couple of pounds can get you a 5 minute donkey ride or a small trip on a horse driven carriage.
+A couple of pounds can get you a 5-minute donkey ride or a short trip on a horse-driven carriage.

-There are shops along the entire beach-side selling normal touristy beachy accessories.
-The real fun though is when the low tide hits the water and the beach expands into an enormous playground filled with natural aquatic finds.
+There are shops along the entire beach-side selling standard touristy beachy accessories.
+The real fun though is when the low tide hits the water, and the beach expands into an enormous playground filled with natural aquatic finds.
 Remember to take your wellies so you can walk for miles hunting crabs and shells.

 Weston-super-Mare proudly organizes a number of events from time to time such as often holding T4 at the Beach (a music festival) or a Beach Volleyball event that we were lucky to witness during our visit.
-It is recommended that you search the internet before planning your visit in order to catch one of the numerous events or carnivals that happen in the town throughout the year.
+It is recommended that you search the internet before planning your stay to catch one of the numerous events or carnivals that happen in the town throughout the year.